You’ve arrived at the digital1 lilypad of Rosemary Wexler. Welcome!

 What subtle insights hide in the technical, material, and interpersonal webs of production weaving?

-What if we made the embodied transmission of living craft knowledge our raw material?
+What if we took the embodied transmission of living craft knowledge as our raw material?

 I am available for…

-To explore more, visit Meet me in the loom.
+To explore more textiles, visit Meet me in the loom.
 For my off-loom studio, see Orb web.
-And please leave me a message via email.
+And please weave me a message via email.